Things New Teachers Probably Didn't Hear But Need To Know: Eleven Tips for New Teachers to Survive and Thrive

 Chances are you will, at some point, advise a student to be his or herself, to stop imitating others.
 This is good advice for adults too, especially teachers, who exist in a world where a few charismatic luminaries set the tone and pace for all we do.

 When I first started teaching, I modeled myself on one of my heroes: Professor McGonagall from Harry Potter.
+I also tried to imitate some older teachers I admired at my school.
 I failed abysmally because, at best, I could only imitate her.
 I could not think or reason or act spontaneously as she did.
 The students could sense it, I think.
 Regardless, I did not do a very good job in my classes.

 I stumbled through a difficult year.
 Then I stopped trying to be someone else.
 I found my own pattern.
 As I was authentic, I started connecting with students and the problems I had vanished.
 I also discovered my teaching superpower, which is empathy.
 I never would have found it had I continued my own imitation of the formidable professor.